LivelyCarpet87/FileSorter/README.md

 Run `python3 FileSorter.py --rootDir /Path/To/Root/Of/Folders/To/Sort`

 1. Files without the tag required for a folder and not ignored by any of the Ignored.config files will be moved into the Misplaced folder (you can rename this in the Config).
-If the Misplaced does not exist, it will be created.
+If the Misplaced folder does not exist, it will be created.

 2. Files in the Misplaced folder with the right tag and not ignored by any of the Ignored.config files will be moved into the right folder.

-3. If the Misplaced folder is empty, it will be removed.
+3. If the Misplaced folder is empty, it will be removed by default.

 # Config File Explained